 Asylum seekers are exempted from the requirement to have a work permit provided that they can provide identity documents or other means to establish their identity, that Sweden is responsible for their asylum application and that there are solid reasons for their application in Sweden.
-An asylum seeker will not be able to work in Sweden if he or she has received a refusal of entry decision with immediate effect, including if he or she falls within a Dublin procedure or has a claim considered manifestly unfounded.
+An asylum seeker will not be able to work in Sweden if they have received a refusal of entry decision with immediate effect, including if they fall within a Dublin procedure or has a claim considered manifestly unfounded.

-This right lasts until a final decision on their asylum application is taken, including during appeals procedures The right ends when the applicant leaves Sweden, if the applicant cooperates in preparations to leave the country voluntarily.
+This right lasts until a final decision on their asylum application is taken, including during appeals procedures.
+The right ends when the applicant leaves Sweden if they cooperate in preparations to leave the country voluntarily.
 If the applicant refuses to cooperate and the case is handed over to the police for expulsion procedures, then the right to work is suspended.